sinaahmadi/klpt/README.md

 - `mwe_tokenize`: tokenization of texts by only taking compound forms into account
 - `sent_tokenize`: tokenization of texts into sentences

-The module is based on the [Kurdish tokenization project](https://github.com/sinaahmadi/KurdishTokenization).
+This module is based on the [Kurdish tokenization project](https://github.com/sinaahmadi/KurdishTokenization).
+It is recommended that the output of this module be used as the input of the `Stem` module.

 ```python
 >>> from klpt.tokenize import Tokenize